lilott8/CS220-Final/README.md

 ===============
 #Changelog:

+ - retooled my binary tree to be more dynamic.
+This was a static class.
+This is now an object that moves freely
+ - began converting the generic fortunes algorithm into this framework
  - had to retool a few things given my understanding of fortune's algorithm
  - added a binary tree to control the beachline! (removed the rb tree, it sucked and was overkill)
  - added structures for moving through the beachline, sites and edges
  - have a full understanding of how to solve Fortune's algorithm, tomorrow is the big implementation day
- - some of the todo's today I spent more time on than I'm willing to admit.
+ - some of the todo's today I spent more time on than I'm willing to admit

 ##Done: